-Correlation of word rankings.
-The recall metric can be helpful to compare the quality of different content summaries.
-However, this metric alone is not enough, since it does not capture the relative ranks of words in the content summary by their observed frequency.
-To measure how well a content summary orders words by frequency with respect to the actual word frequency order in the database, we use the Spearman rank correlation coefficient (SRCC for short), which is also used in [Callan and Connell 2001] to evaluate the quality of the content summaries.
-(We use the version of SRCC that accounts for ties, as suggested by Callan and Connell [2001].)
-When two rankings are identical, then SRCC = 1; when they are uncorrelated, SRCC=0; and when they are in reverse order, SRCC = -1.
-The results for the different algorithms are shown in Figure 11(c).
-Again, the content summaries produced by Focused Probing techniques have higher SRCC values than those for QBS-Lrd and QBS-Ord, hinting that Focused Probing retrieves a more representative sample of documents from the database.
+Correlation of Word Rankings: The recall metric can be helpful to compare the quality of different content summaries.
+However, this metric alone is not enough, since it does not capture the relative "rank" of words in the content summary by their observed frequency.
+To measure how well a content summary orders words by frequency with respect to the actual word frequency order in the database, we use the Spearman Rank Correlation Coefficient (SRCC for short), which is also used in [CC01] to evaluate the quality of the content summaries.
+(We use the version of SRCC that accounts for ties, as suggested by Callan and Connell [CC01].)
+When two rankings are identical, then SRCC=1; when they are uncorrelated, SRCC=0; and when they are in reverse order, SRCC=-1.
+The results for the different algorithms are shown in Figure 11c.
+Again, the content summaries produced by the Focused Probing techniques have higher SRCC values than those for QBS-Lrd and QBS-Ord, hinting that Focused Probing retrieves a more "representative" sample of documents from the database.

-Accuracy of frequency estimations.
-In Section 3.2, we introduced a technique to estimate the actual absolute frequencies of words in a database.
-To evaluate the accuracy of our predictions, we computed the average relative error $|df(w) - d\hat{f}(w)|/df(w)$ for every word w with actual frequency df(w) > 3 (including the large tail of less-frequent words would highly distort the relative-error computation, even for small estimation errors).
-Figure 11(d) reports the average relative-error estimates for our algorithms.
-We also applied our absolute frequency estimation algorithm of Section 3.2 to QBS-Ord and QBS-Lrd, even though this estimation is not part of the original algorithms in Callan and Connell [2001].
+Accuracy of Frequency Estimations: In Section 3.2, we introduced a technique to estimate the actual absolute frequencies of the words in a database.
+To evaluate the accuracy of our predictions, we report the average relative error for words with actual frequencies greater than three.
+(Including the large tail of less-frequent words would highly distort the relative-error computation, even for small estimation errors.)
+Figure 11d reports the average relative error estimates for our algorithms.
+We also applied our absolute frequency estimation algorithm of Section 3.2 to QBS-Ord and QBS-Lrd, even though this estimation is not part of the original algorithms in [CC01].
 As a general conclusion, our technique provides a good ballpark estimate of the absolute frequency of the words.

-Efficiency.
-To measure the efficiency of the probing methods, we report the sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") in Figure 11(e); see Gravano et al. [2003] for a justification of this metric.
-Focused Probing techniques retrieve, on average, one document per query, while QBS-Lrd retrieves about one document for every two queries.
-QBS-Ord unnecessarily issues many queries that produce no document matches.
+Efficiency: To measure the efficiency of the probing methods, we report the sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") in Figure 11e.
+(See [GIS03] for a justification of this metric.)
+The Focused Probing techniques retrieve -on average- one document per query, while QBS-Lrd retrieves about one document for every two queries.23 QBS-Ord unnecessarily issues many queries that produce no document matches.
 The efficiency of the other techniques is correlated with their effectiveness.
-More expensive techniques tend to give better results.
-The exception is FP-SVM, which for $\tau{es} > 0$ has the lowest cost (or cost close to the lowest one) and gives results of comparable quality with respect to the more expensive methods.
-As discussed earlier, the Focused Probing probes were generally short, with a maximum of four words and a median of one word per query.
+The more expensive techniques tend to give better results.
+The exception is FP-SVM, which for $\tau{es} > 0$ has the lowest cost (or cost close to the lowest one) and gives results of